Sander2222/phone_export/README.md

 - Note

-This Script is only tested on ESX 1.2 and have fun with it
+This Script is only tested on ESX 1.2 and have fun with it, if you use ESX_legacy then use this Version [ESX_legacy](https://github.com/PrivateGiles/phone_export)